Search FAQs

 -

 The computerized lotteries for each school on the Choice Elementary Application are conducted independently from each other.
-Therefore, your child can be selected for any number of magnet, magnet cluster, and/or open enrollment schools, depending on the number of schools to which you apply.
+Therefore, your child can be selected for any number of magnet, magnet cluster, dual language, and/or open enrollment schools, depending on the number of schools to which you apply.

 -